-Slaven Bilic: West Ham sack manager with team in the relegation zone
+Slaven Bilic: West Ham sack manager with David Moyes likely to replace him

 - From the section Football

-Slaven Bilic has been sacked as West Ham manager with the team in the Premier League relegation zone.
+Slaven Bilic has been sacked as West Ham manager with former Everton and Manchester United boss David Moyes set to replace him on an interim basis.

+Bilic, 49, departed with the club in the Premier League relegation zone.

-Bilic's last game in charge was Saturday's 4-1 defeat by Liverpool at London Stadium.
+His last game in charge was Saturday's 4-1 defeat by Liverpool at London Stadium.

 West Ham said the club believed a change was necessary "to move forward positively and in line with their ambition".

-Former Everton and Manchester United boss David Moyes has been strongly linked with succeeding Bilic.

-Speaking to reporters as he left West Ham's training ground, Bilic said: "There are no hard feelings.
+Speaking to reporters as he left West Ham's training ground, Bilic - who was appointed in the summer of 2015 - said: "There are no hard feelings.
 I can be very proud of my work here.

 "We didn't start this crucial season well.
 As in many clubs across Europe, the manager is the one who pays the price.
 It's a very logical move."

+With 11 league matches gone, he is the fourth Premier League manager to leave his job this season following Frank de Boer (Crystal Palace), Ronald Koeman (Everton) and Craig Shakespeare (Leicester).

-A statement from joint chairmen David Sullivan and David Gold said the decision to sack him had been made "with disappointment and heavy hearts".
+A statement from joint chairmen David Sullivan and David Gold said Bilic had conducted himself with "honesty and integrity" and the decision to sack him had been made "with disappointment and heavy hearts".

 "We see this as an exciting opportunity to appoint a quality manager to the position to inject fresh ideas, organisation and enthusiasm into a very talented squad," they said.